jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # Exceptions Encountered
     # AssertionError

-* then add another failing line
+* then add a new failing line

   .. code-block:: python